clayjoseph1994/WSL/README.md

 },

 Save this config file then check the dropdown in Windows Terminal and you should see "Win-KeX" as an option.
 CLick it then a prompt will come up requesting admin permission.
-Allow this, then follow prompts in temrinal screen:
+Allow this, then follow prompts in terminal screen:
 -Enter and verify a password
 -Decide whether you want a view-only password